saul-jb/discord-application-bot/README.md

 ### Messages
 To change what the bot says change the appropriate text in `strings.js`

+### Default Questions
+To change the default application questions that are set when the bot starts up edit the `application-questions.js` file.

 ### Extending Functionality
 To add a command to this bot add a function to the `module.exports` object in `actions.js`.<br>